 Main teaching assistant - Mrs Garlick

-Mrs Holt is our school SENDCO (Mon-Wed) and works with pupils who have specific learning needs.
+Mrs Eccles is our school SENDCO (Mon, Tues, Thurs) and works with pupils who have specific learning needs.

 Mrs Boughey and Mrs Hayes work in a variety of classes to give support to children individually or in small groups wherever the need is required.